Auckland to Wellington via Rotorua and Hawkes Bay – 3 or 4 Days

 Napier / Hastings / Havelock North

 After a relaxed breakfast at one of Taupo’s cafes, you’ll be in the Hawkes Bay by lunchtime - it’s only two hours from Taupo.
 In addition to its natural beauty, Hawkes Bay is home to rich cultural sites and an impressive wine region, boasting seventy-two wineries.
 Napier proclaims itself to be the Art Deco Capital of the world, the legacy of an earthquake that devastated the town, with the rebuild reflecting the architecture of the time.
-Go on an Art Deco walking tour, check out the museum, take a tour with Waimarama Maori Tours or explore Otatara Pa in Taradale, just outside of town on the way to Te Mata Peak.
+Go on an Art Deco walking tour, check out the museum, explore Otatara Pa in Taradale, just outside of town on the way to Te Mata Peak.
 There are beautiful views from Mount Ruapehu to Cape Kidnappers on a clear day.
 Or simply walk, cycle or skate along Marine Parade on the way to New Zealand’s National Aquarium.

 The Arataki Honey visitor centre is nearby in Havelock North, as is Te Mata Winery and very popular Black Barn.
 It’s possible to spend a week in this area visiting all the wineries, so choose a special few and drive safe!